 - Physical Education

-We keep a baseball and gloves, a soccer ball and football, jump ropes, weights and bicycles close by during the summertime.
+We keep a baseball, leather baseball cap, and gloves; a soccer ball and football; jump ropes; weights; and bicycles close by during the summertime.
 Sports are one of our favorite ways to have fun as a family in the summer and no one is ever bored during this time!

 This is an activity that I remember from my childhood!
 There are so many different types of forts that you can build with your kids – indoor and outdoor!
 We enjoy reading, coloring and napping inside our indoor forts made from blankets and chairs.
 My kids have a great time using their imagination building outdoor forts from trees, branches and more!
 While they are inside they spend time telling each other stories and play make believe all day long!